SiglabsOP/Risk-Assessment-PRO/README.md

 ## Overview

 This repository contains a **Risk Assessment** and **Training Software** designed to simulate and calculate trade risks using various financial models.
 It supports both risk analysis and training modes, where data is generated and used to calculate thresholds for different risk levels.
+Use the Training functionality to teach the program optimal thresholds.

 The program is designed to:
 - Simulate trade data using Monte Carlo simulations and other risk models.